-The charts above reflect the composition of the different remuneration components as well as the actual remuneration of the seven active members and two former members of the Group Executive Committee (as of December 31) for fiscal year 2015.
-In the chart, this actual remuneration is also compared to the potential compensation (for all nine members) if 100% of the target bonus was reached, and the maximum potential of compensation possible based on the capped bonus and the share-based compensation.
+The charts above reflect the composition of the different remuneration components as well as the actual remuneration of the twelve members of the Group Executive Committee for fiscal year 2016.
+In the chart, this actual remuneration is also compared to the po-

-PAY-OUT COMPONENTS FOR FISCAL YEAR 2015
+PAY-OUT COMPONENTS FOR FISCAL YEAR 2016

-For fiscal year 2015, the achievement ratio in conjunction with the EBITDA target was 101.5%.
-Based on this, the pay-out of the bonus component for the CEO amounts to CHF 3.5 million, which represents 203% of the CEO's basic salary.
-As mentioned before, the PSU Awards 2013 have not vested and there will be no payout for the CEO or any other members of the Group Executive Committee from the PSU Awards 2013.
-Therefore, the pay-out for the entire Group Executive Committee for fiscal year 2015 amounts to a total of CHF 17.7 million, of which CHF 5.6 million is the payout to the CEO.
+For fiscal year 2016, the achievement ratio in conjunction with the Group result targets for the three elements EBITDA, Free Cash Flow and Synergies combined was 98.7%.
+Based on this, the pay-out of the bonus component for the CEO amounts to CHF 2.6 million, which represents 148% of the CEO's basic salary.
+The PSU Awards 2014 will vest in fiscal year 2017 at a ratio of 0.45 vesting and this will lead to 20,020 shares being vested, of which 6,449 reflect the shares vested for the CEO.

+The pay-out for the entire Group Executive Committee for fiscal year 2016 amounts to a total of CHF 20.4 million, of which CHF 4.7 million is the pay-out to the CEO.